Last Updated January 2020

 A key part of the reform of vocational education (RoVE) is the establishment of Workforce Development Councils (WDCs), that will assume responsibility for standard setting and qualification development.

 *In December 2019 Education Minister, Chris Hipkins, announced that there will be six industry-led Workforce Development Councils, one of which will be for Health, Community & Social Services, which encompasses most of Careerforce’s current coverage.
 Careerforce currently also has cleaning and urban pest management within its coverage, but the changes announced will see these fall within a Service Industries Workforce Development Council.

 What does this all mean for Careerforce employers & trainees?

 In the short to medium term, very little.
 The Minister has absolutely affirmed his commitment to workplace-based training, highlighting a ‘gravitational pull’ in this direction.
 He furthermore committed to long transition timeframes, with the initial priority being the establishment of the new NZIST and WDCs.
-He also emphasised his expectation for workplace based training to grow during the transition, and actively encouraged employers to continue to engage in training, in the comfort that transitions will be very carefully managed.
+He also emphasised his expectation for workplace-based training to grow during the transition, and actively encouraged employers to continue to engage in training, in the comfort that transitions will be very carefully managed.

-Transition timeframes will vary across each ITO, and we will continue to provide you with regular updates, but can’t emphasise enough in the meantime that transition timeframes are long (over three years), and we should all continue with business as usual.
+Transition timeframes will vary across each ITO, and we will continue to provide you with regular updates, but can’t emphasise enough in the meantime that transition timeframes are long, and we should all continue with business as usual.

 If you have any questions, please contact your Workplace Advisor or email us at firstname.lastname@example.org.